runar-rkmedia/log_analysis/README.md

 - List the most popular articles, by page-views.
 - List the most popular authors, by page-views.
-- List days where a certain percentage of users recieved an error.
+- List days where a certain percentage of users received an error.

 ## Usage